JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Adds new commands `hammer_rotate_x`, `hammer_rotate_y` and `hammer_rotate_z` to change rotation with commands.
 	- Adds new commands `hammer_stack_x`, `hammer_stack_y`, `hammer_stack_z` and `hammer_stack` to place multiple objects next to each other.
 	- Adds new settings `disable_messages`, `disable_offset_messages`, `disable_scale_messages` and `disable_select_messages` to configure the output.
+	- Adds a new setting `remove_area` for removing the same objects within a radius.
 	- Improves autocomplete with Server Devcommands.
 	- Improves the `hammer_config` command to allow directly setting flags with values 1 and 0.
 	- Improves the `hammer_config` command to work better when giving multiple values to some commands.